 Sirdar Simply Recycled DK discontinued but some stocks are still around.
 Very limited pastel shades.

-Bergere de France Initial (48% Cotton 47% Polyester 5% Synthetic) Sport weight.
-Made from recycled jeans and water bottles! and comes in just dark colours.
-Great for classic styled garments.
+*DISCONTINUED* Bergere de France Initial (48% Cotton 47% Polyester 5% Synthetic) Sport weight.
+Made from recycled jeans and water bottles!

 4ply/Sport weight (#2)

-The choice in 4 ply is considerably less but I hope with the current trend in upcycling and resuse that yarn companies will make more in this thickness.
+The choice in 4 ply is considerably less but I hope with the current trend in upcycling and reuse, that yarn companies will make more in this thickness.

 Drops Love You 6 (discontinued) and 9 recycled cotton come in a pretty range of colours.
 This is a fantastic strong yarn that I use a lot for flowers.
-But stocks go very quickly in the UK.
 Check with Garnstudio for stock and suppliers, there are quite a few.

-I recently discovered a very pretty one, through another crocheter, Banana Moon Studio.
-Trend Setter Recycled Linen Hand Dyed (84% Recycled Linen, 16% Linen) Sport weight and it looks beautiful.
+I recently discovered a very pretty one through another crocheter, Banana Moon Studios.
+Trend Setter Recycled Linen Hand Dyed (84% Recycled Linen, 16% Linen) Sport weight, and it looks beautiful.
 Check out the review of it by Banana Moon Studio.

 Lace Weight Silk Yarn at Darn Good Yarn, made from recycled, ethically sourced, hand-dyed by artisans in India.
-It comes in a stunning range of colours that you’re sure to fall in love with!
+It comes in a stunning range of colours that you will fall in love with!